High-speed chase from Tacoma to SeaTac ends with crash, arrest of robbery suspect

 A miles-long car chase came to a crashing end Tuesday evening.
 It started in Tacoma’s Salishan neighborhood, near East 38th Street and Portland Avenue East and ended on an Interstate 5 offramp near SeaTac.

-“All of a sudden behind me I heard someone really hard on their brakes,” said Cameron Wall, who sat at the red light at I-5 exit 151.
+“All of a sudden behind me I heard someone really hard on their brakes,” said Cameron Wall, who sat at the red light at I-5 exit 151 to Military Road.

 A high-speed chase came to a screeching halt on that offramp, right behind Cameron’s pickup truck.
 The sound made him look into his rearview mirror.